awatson1978/deprecated-clinical-barcode/README.md

-**fonts-barcode** is a Meteorite package for adding the Code 3 of 9 font to Meteor apps.
+## fonts-barcode

 Admit it, we all love fonts.
 And how cool is it that barcodes are just fonts?
 Useful for any apps requiring inventory tracking or printing of labels.

 ------------------------
 ### Installation